VioletKimble/violetkimble.github.io/research.md

 **RNA-seq Analysis of Sex Differences in the Striatum Cocaine Response of NOD Mice** _Laboratory of Dr. Elissa Chesler_

-I explored how sex differences play a significant role in cocaine dependence.
-I performed RNA-seq analysis and found that female NOD mice showed significant differences in cocaine-induced striatum gene expression, while the male NOD mice showed no significant differences.
+I conducted RNA-seq analysis and found that female NOD mice showed significant differences in cocaine-induced striatum gene expression, while the male NOD mice showed no significant differences.
 Using AMIGO for Gene Ontology (GO) enrichment, I identified Pprcl and Nr4a1 as candidate genes that could play a more significant role in sex differences in cocaine response.

 **The effects of enriched environment on learning and memory in Long Evans rats** _Laboratory of Dr. Christina McKittrick_